supriya-gdptl/STWalk/README.md

 # STWalk

-This repository contains implementation of "STWalk: Learning Trajectory Representations in Temporal Graphs".
+This repository contains implementation of STWalk: Learning Trajectory Representations in Temporal Graphs.

 STWalk uses structural properties of graphs at present and previous time-steps to capture the spatio-temporal behavior of nodes.
 There are two variants of STWalk: